AriFordsham/GHCWiki/building/using.md

-NOTE: if you're starting from a source distribution that you downloaded from the GHC web site, rather than darcs sources, you can skip this step.
+NOTE: if you're starting from a source distribution that you downloaded from the GHC web site, rather than git sources, you can skip this step.
 Source distributions come with configure scripts pre-generated for you.